2018 Dutch Darts Championship: Qualification and format

-The top 16 entrants from the PDC ProTour Order of Merit on 30 August will automatically qualify for the event and will be seeded in the second round.
+The top 16 entrants from the PDC Pro Tour Order of Merit on 30 August will automatically qualify for the event and will be seeded in the second round.

 The remaining 32 places will go to players from five qualifying events – 18 from the UK Qualifier (held in Barnsley on 3 September), eight from the West/South European Qualifier (held on 30 August), four from the Host Nation Qualifier (held on 6 September), one from the Nordic & Baltic Qualifier (held on 10 August) and one from the East European Qualifier (held on 25 August).

 Mensur Suljović, who would have been the number 3 seed, withdrew from the tournament prior to the draw.
 Steve West, the highest-ranked qualifier, was promoted to 16th seed.
 Erik Tautfest also withdrew prior to the draw.
 Two extra places were made available in the Host Nation Qualifier.

 The following players will take part in the tournament: